saucelabs/elemental-next/Pull_Request_Template.md

 ## 🤝 Related Issue

 Is this pull request related to an open issue?
 If so, please provide the issue number and a brief description.

-## ✅ Checklist

-Please check off the following items as applicable:
-- [ ] The code builds and runs locally without errors.
-- [ ] The code has some errors that will be addressed in later iterations.
-- [ ] This is a Draft PR, and I need some help with it.

 ## 🔎 Testing